ChinaMadlife/PYNQ/docs/source/1_getting_started.rst

 Configure proxy
 ========================

-If your board is connected to a network that uses a proxy, you need to set the proxy variables on the board
+If your board is connected to a network that uses a proxy, you need to set the proxy variables on the board.
+Open a terminal as above and enter the following where you should replace "my_http_proxy:8080" and "my_https_proxy:8080" with your settings.

    .. code-block:: console